Jefferson Lerma: 2018–19 season

-2019–20 season and relegation to the Championship
+2019–20 season: Relegation to the Championship

 On 14 December 2019, Lerma provided a crucial assist for Dan Gosling's sole goal to help Bournemouth beat Chelsea 0–1 at Stamford Bridge.
 On 29 February 2020, he scored his third goal for the club in a 2–2 home draw against Chelsea, meeting a Ryan Fraser corner with his head to make the score 1–1.
 Lerma added his second assist of the season against Liverpool at Anfield, aiding Callum Wilson to lead 0–1 in the ninth minute.
 Despite the team's efforts, Bournemouth would finish losing 2–1, thus pushing the team down to 18th place.
-Lerma's side would ultimately suffer relegation to the Championship at the second of the season after finishing in 19th place.
+Lerma's side would ultimately suffer relegation to the Championship at the end of the season after finishing in 19th place.

 2020–21 season

 On the opening match-day, Lerma scored Bournemouth's second to help his side win 3–2 against Blackburn Rovers.
 He made another notable contribution on 27 September 2020, providing Arnaut Danjuma with an important assist to help win the match 1–0 against Norwich City.
 For the following fixture, Lerma scored Bournemouth's first against Coventry City which ended in a 1–3 away win.
 In December, Lerma was charged with a biting offence relating to an act of violent conduct during a game against Sheffield Wednesday on 3 November 2020.
 On 12 December, Lerma provided a further assist for Dominic Solanke's 8th league goal, during Bournemouth's 5–0 thrashing over Huddersfield Town.
 He received his first red card as a Bournemouth player for violent conduct on 16 January 2021, during Bournemouth's eventual 0–1 loss at home against Luton Town.
 On 2 April, Lerma completed his third goal of season in Bournemouth's 3–1 win against Middlesbrough.
 Ultimately, Bournemouth finished the season in fifth, therefore qualifying to the Championship play-offs against Brentford.
 Despite winning the first leg 1–0, Bournemouth would suffer a 3–1 away defeat in the second leg, thus failing to gain promotion to the Premier League.